Carlosterre/Pythonchallenge/README.md

 # Pythonchallenge
-Codes for solving all the issues
+Codes and files for solving all the issues